Alejogb1/job-board/blog-data/how-to-split-a-csv-file-7030-and-use-the-first-column-as-the-target-variable.md

 id: "how-to-split-a-csv-file-7030-and-use-the-first-column-as-the-target-variable"
 ---

-, let's tackle this CSV splitting problem.
+, CSV splitting problem.
 I've certainly seen my share of these, especially in the early days of machine learning projects when dealing with less-than-ideal data pipelines.
 It’s a common task, but getting it right – efficiently and robustly – is crucial.
 We're aiming for a 70/30 split, taking the first column as our target, which usually implies we're setting up a classification or regression task.

 My experience with this often stems from scenarios where data is provided as a single, large CSV file, without pre-existing separation into training and validation sets.
 I recall a particular project where we were forecasting energy consumption based on various sensor readings, and the raw data was one enormous CSV, with timestamps as the first column.
 It was a fairly large file, forcing me to think carefully about memory usage and efficiency.